 It is illegal for an unregistered person to carry out work on a gas appliance.
 When unqualified workers try to bypass the law in this way they are not only putting themselves at risk of prosecution and a large fine, they are also putting their customers’ lives at risk.”

 Here at RF Training we provide Gas Safe Training for people who want to become a heating engineer in our full time 6 week training program.

-New and previously qualified plumbers also have the opportunity to upgrade their skills to become Gas Safe registered with our Fast Track Gas Course which takes 4 weeks.
+New and previously qualified plumbers also have the opportunity to upgrade their skills to become Gas Safe registered with our Fast Track Gas Course.